 If you still haven’t been to the Kruger then now’s the time to add this beautiful South African destination to your must-visit list.
 It’s one of the most incredible places you will ever visit and one of the best places in South Africa to check out our natural wildlife.
-The only thing ‘wrong’ with the Kruger National Park is that it’s so big that the accommodation options are almost endless.
+With accommodation options to suit every budget, the Kruger National Park is indeed a must-visit for locals and tourists alike.
 From luxury lodges to self-catering chalets, Kruger has it all, but how do you go about narrowing down the search to find the accommodation that best suits your holiday style and budget?
-The answer is simple; just check out my list of top 4 places to stay in Kruger National Park.
+Just check out my list of top 4 places to stay in Kruger National Park.

 1. nThambo Tree Camp – Klaserie Private Nature Reserve, Kruger National Park